Black Panther Boldly Tackles The Flaws Of Black Excellence

 It’s already been said many times, but Black Panther is good.
 Really good.
-The film lives up to action genre expectations with nail biter fight scenes and fulfills superhero tropes with a science fiction angle and some cool ass costumes.
-By bringing the thrills, the sexy (seriously, everyone in the film looks like a sweet and savory snack), and the comedic relief, Black Panther has universal appeal, evident by the rave reviews and 98% score in Rotten Tomatoes.
+The film lives up to action genre expectations with nail biter fight scenes and fulfils superhero tropes with a science fiction angle and some cool ass costumes.
+By bringing the thrills, the sexy (seriously, everyone in the film looks like a sweet and savoury snack), and the comic relief, Black Panther has universal appeal, evident by the rave reviews and 98% score in Rotten Tomatoes.

 But make no mistake about it: Black Panther is very, very Black.
 With its technological advances, tribal monarchy, and long-term sustenance, Wakanda and its leaders are archetypes for Black excellence.
 For all of its mainstream greatness, director Ryan Coogler has successfully made a superhero motion picture that is firmly rooted in Black culture.
 And spoiler alert: the core message of the film is not a unifying cry against white supremacy, but instead a necessary appeal to Black communities to reconsider our own internal prejudices against one another.
 The fictional land of Wakanda and the conflicts that threaten to overtake it in Black Panther are made for us, by us.